Undergraduate Catalog

 239 Pre-Teacher Education Program Admittance.
 (0, repeatable with no maximum) Students pursuing teacher licensure are required to take this course in the semester they plan to be fully accepted in the Teacher Education Program (TEP).
 Students must meet established departmental criteria for admittance to TEP.
 Graded S/U.

 339 Pre-Student Teaching Clearance.
 (0) Students pursuing teacher licensure are required to take this course prior to their student teaching semester.
 Students must meet established criteria for departmental clearance to student teach.
-Prerequisites: Full admittance to the Teacher Education Program (TEP).
+Prerequisite: Full admittance to the Teacher Education Program (TEP).
 Graded S/U.

 469 Pre-Licensure Clearance.
 (0) Students pursuing teacher licensure are required to take this course in the semester they student teach.
 Students must meet criteria established by the department in order to be recommended for licensure.
 Prerequisite: departmental clearance to student teach.
 Corequisite: Student Teaching (STCH).
 Graded S/U.